Planning & Promoting Your Student Organization Events

 - Doherty Banner/Poster:

-- All banners and posters must be approved by the SLICE Office before hanging.
+Step 1: All banners must be approved by the SLICE Office before hanging.
+Banners across Doherty Archway must be a MAXIMUM of 22 feet long X 30 inches in height.

-- Cohon Center Info Desk: Number of posters, 2
+- Cohon Center Info Desk: Number of posters: 2 (give to CUC help desk for approval and hanging)

 Student org instagram directory & Video Tutorial